Functionality

 geolocation

-labels provide the geographical location of the node based on its public IP address.
+The geolocation labels provide the geographical location of the node based on its public IP address.

 Kubernetes type: Label